Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 Bdellium a semi-transparent oleo-gum resin extracted from trees and plants Photo By Jacopo188 - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=24106930

 The Bible also mentions precious stones in various contexts, such as Genesis 2:12, where gold, bdellium, and two onyx stones are found in Eden, symbolizing the richness of God’s creation.
-It is significant to note that the garden of God every precious stone is often associated with Eden, highlighting the divine and symbolic connection between the Garden of God and the adornment of valuable gemstones.
-Precious stones were used in temple construction (1 Kings, 2 Chronicles) and royal treasures (King Solomon’s reign).
+It is significant to note that the garden of God, every precious stone, is often associated with Eden, highlighting the divine and symbolic connection between the Garden of God and the adornment of valuable gemstones.
+Precious stones were used in temple construction (1 Kings, 2 Chronicles) and in royal treasuries (during King Solomon’s reign).
 Ezekiel 28:13 describes a being in Eden adorned with every precious stone as thy covering, including sardius, topaz, diamond, beryl, onyx, jasper, sapphire, emerald, and carbuncle, with thy tabrets and thy pipes crafted in gold.
 Note that ancient descriptions of gemstones, such as those in Ezekiel, did not use precise modern names or classifications, but rather focused on symbolic value, regional origin, and visual arrangement.
 This passage references the “Stones of Fire,” emphasizing spiritual and symbolic significance.

 New Testament Gemstones